 Explore the eerily beautiful Trial Bay Gaol in the Arakoon National Park.
 Image credit to Kempsey Shire Council

 There are local markets hosted nearly every weekend that offer everything from local produce to artisan-made goods.
 There’s also plenty to explore in the Shire's numerous towns: stroll along a sculpture trail, explore the community art gallery, or visit specialist studio galleries.

-Kempsey also has a rich Aboriginal history that you can learn about through the Indigenous peoples themselves.
+Kempsey New South Wales also has a rich Aboriginal history that you can learn about through the Indigenous peoples themselves.
 From the Marrgaan Cultural Experience to the Dunghutti-Ngaku Aboriginal Art Gallery, you can learn about the past and celebrate the present vibrancy that characterises the Shire’s Aboriginal communities.

 The Shire is home to an excellent range of educational facilities, making it perfect for parents hoping to ensure a good education for their children without having to travel far from home.
 For younger children, there are numerous childcare centres and preschools, public and private.

-Across Kempsey, there are 16 primary schools, four high schools, and the Kempsey Campus of the North Coast Institute of TAFE.
+Across Kempsey New South Wales, there are 16 primary schools, four high schools, and the Kempsey Campus of the North Coast Institute of TAFE.
 Charles Sturt and Newcastle universities both offer tertiary education from campuses in Port Macquarie, just a 30 minute drive away.
 Southern Cross University also has a campus at Coffs Harbour, an hour away.

 Residents can also enjoy the excellent medical infrastructure in place at Kempsey.
 The Kempsey Hospital has recently undergone an $80 million upgrade, with brand-new facilities and an expanded emergency department.
 There is also a variety of health clinics across the Shire, and numerous private medical practices.